malforge/malforge.github.io/README.md

 This is a **one-person, free-time project**, maintained with care for the Space Engineers community.
 Updates happen when time allows - some gaps and lag behind game updates are unavoidable.

-## Getting Started with Script Development
+## Getting Started

+**For Programmable Block Scripting:**
 I also maintain **MDK2 (Malware's Development Kit 2)** for any fully C# capable IDE (tested with Visual Studio, VSCode, and JetBrains Rider), which adds IntelliSense, templates, and automatic deployment to the game.

 ➡️ [Available here](https://github.com/malforge/mdk2) if that sounds useful to you.

+**For Mod Development:**
+This site provides comprehensive API reference documentation to help you explore the available types, methods, and properties for creating Space Engineers mods.

 ## Questions or Issues?